Do you want a quick overview of the latest, exciting agri-tech that is emerging in the UK?

 The new feature comes as a direct result of feedback from the farmer advisory board.
 As event director Jon Day explains: “We’ve been working closely with both the exhibitor and farmer advisory board to ensure this year’s event delivers what the industry needs.
 One of the overwhelming pieces of feedback we have received is the need for increased innovative content.”
 The introduction of Innovation Insights meets that need.

-Come and join us at 3pm on Day 1 (13 June) in the central Agronomy Zone and meet the innovators!
+Come and join us at 3pm on Day 1 (13 June) in the Innovation Insights Marquee in the centre of the crop plots with AHDB (stand 467) and meet the innovators!

 - 30 MHz – allows real time information about the crop growing environment or storage conditions to be collected automatically from wireless sensors.